open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/connectors/database/snowflake/cli.md

 **includeTables**: true or false, to ingest table data.
 Default is true.

 **includeViews**: true or false, to ingest views definitions.
-**pushFilterDown** : To Flag filter pattern using Like operator.
+**pushDownFilter** : To Flag filter pattern using Like operator.
 Default is False.
-**databaseFilterPattern**, **schemaFilterPattern**, **tableFilterPattern**: Note that the by default filter supports regex as include or exclude but if pushFilterDown is set as true then it will support Like Operator.
+**databaseFilterPattern**, **schemaFilterPattern**, **tableFilterPattern**: Note that the by default filter supports regex as include or exclude but if pushDownFilter is set as true then it will support Like Operator.
 You can find examples [here](/connectors/ingestion/workflows/metadata/filter-patterns/database)

 {% /codeInfo %}